pneyrinck/corecontrol/README.md

   }
 }
 ```
 Please note that the OSC message received has the addresss '/volume' and could have been sent by any OSC application.

-Core Control provides basic OSC messaging.
+As you can see Core Control provides basic OSC messaging using its software API.
+As you will see below, Core Control provides additional features with OCI messaging that make it a powerful, extensible system.

 ###### OCI (Open Control Interface) Modules

 The OSC protocol is very good, but it has many limitations.
 The OCI protocol is designed to solve these limitations.
 One limitation of OSC is that it does not scale well to large systems with arbitrary control address names.
 OCI messages are tiny no matter how large the system is and no matter what the control addresses are.
-Another limitation is that an OSC software application has no way to describe itself so that other applications can and understand its role and its control addresses to send messages to it.
+Another limitation is that an OSC software application has no way to describe itself so that other applications can understand its role and its control addresses to send messages.
 OCI lets modules describe themselves with rich metadata.
 Another limitation is that OSC provides a single, flat address space for controls with no concept of modules or hierarchies.
 OCI provides hierarchical sub-modules that provide many benefits.
 For example, an audio control surface can organize its many controls within submodules such as an array of track modules, a transport module, and edit module.
 And finally, OSC has no mechanism for multiple control surfaces to control a single data model.
 OCI solves this in a simple, elegant manner.

 ###### Core Control Module Roles

-Core Control modules can specify their role as a data 'model' or a control 'surface' which allows a flexible, extensible system.
+Core Control modules can specify their role as a data 'model' or a control 'surface' which is very simple distinction, but incredibly important.
 Core Control uses the software design pattern known as 'model-view-adapter' which is described here: https://en.wikipedia.org/wiki/Model–view–adapter.
-Core Control modules must specify their role and implement the behavior appropriate to that role.
+Core Control modules can specify their role and implement the behavior appropriate to that role.
 There are two roles at this time: "model" and "surface".
 The "surface" role is equivalent to the "view" role in the 'model-view-adapter' pattern.
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface so that almost anything can control almost anything.
 It is helpful to understand these things about model and surface roles:

 * A model can be controlled by one or more surfaces simultaneously through adapters.
 * A surface typically controls a model through an adapter.